ContinuumIO/topik/docs/tokenization.rst

 Mixed tokenization
 ==================

-Mixed tokenization employs both the entities tokenizer and the simple tokenizer, for when the entities tokenizer is overly restrictive, or for when words are interesting both together and apart.
+:func:`~topik.tokenizers.entities.mixed` tokenization employs both the entities tokenizer and the simple tokenizer, for when the entities tokenizer is overly restrictive, or for when words are interesting both together and apart.
 Usage is similar to the entities tokenizer: